knuxify/eartag/README.md

 ## TODO

-While Ear Tag is ready to use as-is, there are a few nice features that may be added in the near future:
+While Ear Tag is ready to use as-is, there are a few nice features that may be added in the near future.
+You can find them in our [bug tracker](https://github.com/knuxify/eartag/issues?q=is%3Aissue+is%3Aopen+label%3A%22feature+request%22).

- - [ ] Support for fetching data from Musicbrainz
- - [ ] The ability to open and edit multiple files at once
- - [ ] Warnings for malformed tags

 The project's fully open-source, so if you feel like you could try to implement one of these features, feel free to do so and send a patch to us!